Zoophish/planetset-docs/docs/index.md

 - **New:** Novel [dicing method](planet.md#dice-rate) which provides almost perfect per-pixel dicing for more accurate details in terrain and micropolygon displacement without Cycles Experimental.
 - **New:** Terrain displacement is now carried out completely in geometry nodes with no modifier stacks, enabling greater control for artists (existing presets have been converted to node groups).
-- **New:** Terrain [clip option](planet.md#clip), which when enabled will discard terrrain geometry outside of the camera frustum.
+- **New:** Terrain [clip option](planet.md#clip), which when enabled will discard terrain geometry outside of the camera frustum.
 For high detail renders this can save a significant amount of memory.
 - **New:** More efficient and precise rectangular camera frustum clipping implementation with [padding](planet.md#padding) options.
 - **New:** Vector displacement (along geometry normals etc) is now properly supported and works with micropolygon dicing.
 - **New:** New options when adding a Plant Instancer to center to the 3D cursor and automatically create a collection from the selection.